torden/go-mdbm/README.md

 *Unfortunately, Not ready for use on production, but go-mdbm tests complete as soon...*

-- Go-mdbm is a Go bind to Yahoo!
+- Go-mdbm is a Go(golang) bind to Yahoo!
 MDBM C API.
 - MDBM is a super-fast memory-mapped key/value store.
 - To use the modern buzzwords, it is NoSQL, and for many operations, it is Zero-Copy.
 - It is based on an earlier version by Larry McVoy, then at SGI.
 That in turn, is based on SDBM by Ozan Yigit. wikipedia DBM article